Use of unfair means in the assessment process

 If a student has any concerns about appropriate academic practices or are experiencing any personal difficulties which are affecting their work, they should consult their personal tutor, supervisor, or other member of staff involved.

-To view a short video on unfair means, please visit: www.sheffield.ac.uk/ssid/exams/plagiarism
+Current students: To view a short video on unfair means, please visit SSiD on the Student hub.

 The English Language Teaching Centre operates a Writing Advisory Service, through which students can make individual appointments to discuss a piece of writing.
 This is available for all students, both native and non-native speakers of English.